polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/09 - Your first real application.md

 The last thing we do in our **[onclick]** Ajax event, is to make sure we invoke **[examples.databind-addresses]**, which is our widget lambda event, that is responsible for databinding our HTML table all over again.

+### Making your app secure

+Our invocation to **[p5.html.html-encode]** HTML _"encodes"_ your string.
+This is necessary to prevent an adversary from being able to inject malicious HTML that is rendered on the clients somehow.
+Such malicious HTML could be for instance including some malicious piece of JavaScript, that compromises the client somehow.
+To avoid this, we can invoke **[p5.html.html-encode]**, which will transform all occurrencies of angle brackets, and other potentially threatening characters, into their safe counterparts.

+### Misc. constructs

+The **[clear-widget]** Active Event simply empties a named widget for all of its children widgets.
+There also exists a **[delete-widget]** cousine of this event, which instead of emptying the widget, will entirely delete a named widget, including its children.
+However, since we need the actual widget to stay around, yet still need to empty it - We use **[clear-widget]** instead.

+The **[while]**, **[for-each]** and **[if]** Active Events will be covered in a later chapter.
+The **[file-exists]** event simply checks to see if a file exists on disc, and if so, returns true.
+Refer to the documentation for _"p5.io"_ in the _"Plugins"_ parts of the documentation to understand how it works.

+In our last **[create-widget]** invocation, at the bottom of our code, there is an example of providing HTML as the **[innerValue]** of a widget.
+We are using this to create the header of our table HTML element.
+This will simply create _"static DOM"_ for us, and not create widgets which we can refere to ourselves, and is sometimes a more efficient way of creating content/markup, than creating _"everything"_ as widgets.
+After all, a widget does come with some overhead.

+The **[micro.widgets.wizard-form]** widget and the **[micro.form.serialize]** event is documented in the _"Micro"_ section of these documentation files.

+In our application, we are also sometimes declaring the values for our nodes with double quotes surrounding the value.
+This is necessary only if your value contains complex characters, such as a (:) character, a carriage return, etc.
+If you have created string literals in C#, this may seem intuitive - And in fact these types of string values in Hyperlambda are identical to how you would compose a string literal in C#.

+### Wrapping up

+A nice tricks to play around with longer examples, such as these, is to create a _"snippet"_ in Hypereval, and make sure you save your snippet as a _"page"_ type.
+This allows you to keep all your examples in the same place, and later refer to them, as the need arises.